-At GME, the communities we serve are the backbone of our business.
-For this reason, we extend support beyond the four walls of our stores to improve the lives of families of our guests and associates.
+At GameStop, the communities we serve worldwide are the backbone of our business.
+For this reason, we extend support beyond the four walls of our stores to improve the lives of families of our customers and associates.

-It’s our vision to use gaming, technology and geek fanaticism for “The Power of Good” by supporting key nonprofit partners that passionately improve youth wellbeing and create inclusive, responsible communities through fund raising, ongoing volunteerism and sustainability efforts.
+It’s our vision to use gaming and pop culture for “The Power of Good” by supporting national and local nonprofit partners that passionately improve youth wellbeing, support military veterans, and promote inclusive and responsible communities through fund raising, ongoing volunteerism and sustainability efforts.

-We primarily support the Make-A-Wish Foundation, St. Jude Children's Research Hospital, Autism Speaks, Snowball Express and Ronald McDonald House Charities through various in-store donation campaigns and associate volunteerism.
-Our family of GameStop associates continue to give back in the communities in which we live, work and play, and we also make sure we take care of our own GameStop family through the Gamer Fund Employee Assistance Program.
+Our global family of brands primarily support the Make-A-Wish Foundation, Children's Miracle Network, Call of Duty Endowment, and the Starlight Foundation in Australia through various in-store donation campaigns and associate volunteerism.
+Our global team of associates continue to give back in the communities in which we live, work and play, and we also make sure we take care of our own GameStop family through the Gamer Fund Employee Assistance Program.

-Beyond our giving power, we also concentrate on reducing our impact to the environment.
-GameStop has a very unique and robust refurbishment and recycling program that results in significant amounts of e-waste being kept out of landfills.
+Beyond our giving power, we also concentrate on reducing our impact to the environment through our Power to the Planet green initiatives.
+We have a very unique and robust refurbishment and recycling program that results in significant amounts of e-waste being kept out of landfills.
 Through our trade-in program, we take in software (CDs) and electronic devices and accessories that are otherwise destined for landfills and either refurbish or recycle them.
-In 2017 alone, through our U.S. refurbishment center, GameStop refurbished over 6 million pieces of software (CDs) and over 3 million consumer electronic devices, and recycled approximately 2.2 million pounds of e-waste that could not be refurbished by cleaning, repairing or reselling the refurbished products in our different retail channels.
+In 2018 alone, through our U.S. refurbishment center, GameStop refurbished over 5 million pieces of software (CDs) and over 3 million consumer electronic devices, and recycled over 2.7 million pounds of e-waste that could not be refurbished by cleaning, repairing or reselling the refurbished products in our different retail channels.

 In addition to our significant refurbishment and recycling efforts, GameStop has also undertaken and intends to continue to undertake sustainability efforts that will reduce our carbon footprint.
 Since 2009, we have partnered with Engie Insight (formerly Ecova) to measure our scope 1 and 2 emissions for our domestic videogame stores and our administrative and logistics facilities.
-In 2016, our total emissions (MT CO2e) were 94,610 and our emissions intensity (MT CO2e by store) was 22.46.
-From 2012 to 2016, our total emissions dropped more than 7% and, more importantly, our emissions intensity dropped more than 10%.
-Those drops were largely due to our increased investment in energy efficient equipment and packaging in our GameStop branded stores and in our logistics and administrative facilities.
+In 2017, our total emissions (MT CO2e) were 82,157 and our emissions intensity (MT CO2e by store) was 20.14.
+From our baseline year of 2009 to 2017, our total emissions dropped approximately 35% and, more importantly, our emissions intensity dropped more than 24%.
+While some of the total emissions reduction is due to a fluid real estate portfolio, the emissions intensity reduction has been driven by intentional changes in GameStop’s energy strategy.

-To learn more about GameStop’s corporate mission, please read our Charitable Giving Guidelines.
+To learn more about GameStop’s corporate giving efforts, please read our Charitable Giving Guidelines.